List of Wu-Tang Clan affiliates: Streetlife

-Sun God

-Sun God is Ghostface Killah's eldest son; he made his debut with the song Man Up on Put it on the Line in 2005.
-He appears twice on his album More Fish in "Miguel Sanchez" and "Street Opera".
-He also appears on "Yapp City" and "Paisely Darts" from Ghost's album The Big Doe Rehab, "Dogs Of War" on Fishscale and "Gunshowers" on the Wu-Massacre album.
-He is signed to Starks Enterprises, his father's label.

 Timbo King

-TrūVillain

-TrūVillain is a hip hop duo containing rappers iNTeLL (the son of U-God and nephew of Method Man) and D1C3, a Long Island, hip hop artist who started working with iNTeLL while engineering one of his projects.
-After doing multiple collaborations, the artists then created the duo and eventually released their first official project under the 'TrūVillain' name.

-Warcloud
+Warcloud / The Holocaust

-Born Anthony Creston Brown (September 20, 1971), Warcloud is a west coast Wu-Tang Clan affiliate and former member of the group Black Knights (when he was known as Holocaust, the Sign of Hell's Winter).
+Born Anthony Creston Brown (March 10, 1979 – December 29, 2024), Warcloud was a west coast Wu-Tang Clan affiliate and former member of the group Black Knights (when he was known as Holocaust, the Signs of Hell's Winter).

-He is known by the aliases Alcatraz and Robot Tank.
-He has released five albums to date: Nightmares That Surface from Shallow Sleep, Smuggling Booze in the Graveyard, Blue Sky Black Death Presents: The Holocaust in collaboration with production duo Blue Sky Black Death, Theatre of Pain, in collaboration with American Poets 2099, and Holocaust as Robot Tank - The Signs of Hells Winter.
-Since 2019 he has been releasing albums independently online.
+He was known by the aliases Holocaust, Alcatraz and Robot Tank.
+He released five albums: Nightmares That Surface from Shallow Sleep, Smuggling Booze in the Graveyard, Blue Sky Black Death Presents: The Holocaust in collaboration with production duo Blue Sky Black Death, Theatre of Pain, in collaboration with American Poets 2099, and Holocaust as Robot Tank - The Signs of Hells Winter.
+Since 2019 he was releasing albums independently online.
+He died on December 29, 2024, at the age of 45.

-Young Justice

-Young Justice (born September 20, 1998), GZA's son, first appeared on the intro to his father's Legend of the Liquid Sword album and then released a cover of his father's "Killa Hills 10304".
-Also appears with Lord Jamar's and Ol' Dirty Bastard's sons, on Lord Jamar's The 5% Album.
-Signed to Liquid Swords Entertainment and hoping to release an album soon, he is currently pursuing education.